Table of Contents

 Find when the surname changed

-Keep in mind the possibility that a family’s unusual surname was changed at some point.
+Keep in mind the possibility that a family’s unusual last name was changed at some point.
 More common than choosing an unusual last name in America, of course, is “Americanizing” the surname on arrival here.
 Even though the “changed at Ellis Island” explanation is a myth, many people did simplify or Anglicize their names after arriving in their new country.

 Get involved in a surname project